The £10million plans to make Sunderland depots 'fit for the future'

 The project also aims to save the council an estimated £460,000 every year through reduced operational and utility costs.

 Council bosses plan to award a contract for the works in January next year.

-Works are expected to be completed by December, 2021.
+And works are expected to be completed by December, 2021.